How many semester credit hours are in the program?

 The Psychology Department Application asks me to list someone I’d like to work with.
 Can I list more than one?
 Is this a mentor?

 The doctoral program in clinical psychology is a mentor-based training program in which students identify and work closely with a faculty member who serves as an advisor.
-Applicants should look carefully through the faculty list and identify one or two faculty members whom they wish to work with. back to top
+Applicants should look carefully through the faculty list and identify one or two faculty members whom they wish to work with.
+The following faculty members anticipate accepting students for the fall 2023 first year class: Drs.
+Blossom.
+Erdley, Goodhines, Hecker, and MacAulay. back to top

 What are the available sources of funding?
 How many positions are funded annually?

 The Department makes every effort to secure funding for its graduate students in the form of graduate assistantships, grants, and contracts.
 All students currently in the first four years of the program are funded.
-This funding includes tuition remission (and in-state rates for tuition above the 18 credit threshold), 50% of the healthcare premium, and a $15,200 stipend for 9 months (as per 2017/2018 academic year).
+This funding includes tuition remission for 24 credits or below, 50% of the healthcare premium, and a $20,000 stipend for 9 months (as of the 2022-2023 academic year).
 Such funding, when available, typically applies to no more than four years of graduate training (students on internship are usually paid a salary for that year by the host institution). back to top